 The Knowledge Café at the School of Cities is a monthly speaking opportunity for the tri-campus community of UofT faculty and researchers to present analysis and highlights of their research on a theme that is important and relevant to cities.
 It provides a platform for faculty as well as students and researchers who are working to uncover solutions to creating more just, equitable, sustainable and prosperous cities.

 With the Knowledge Café, the School of Cities aims to bring the research led by a diverse group of urban-focused academics and researchers to a discursive platform to inspire multidisciplinary conversations around urban themes, paying special attention to the themes of climate, justice and belonging in cities.

-All are welcome.
-Register below.
+Knowledge Café is open to everyone!
 If you are interested in speaking at the Knowledge Café, contact us at email@example.com

 Urban Climate Justice: Rights and resilience in Southeast Asia